Catalyze Private Investment to Improve Property Value and Promote Job Creation

 Our public finance program provides innovative financing options tailored to the distinct needs of a project and its development entity.
 With strong public finance and policy practice, we have broad development-related powers under state law that enable our strategic participation in tax-exempt bonds, EB-5 financing, tax increment financing and special assessment debt, conduit bond financing, lease bond structures, and property assessed clean energy financing.

-The public finance team at the Redevelopment Authority can serve as the central point of contact, investigating and procuring local, state and federal business-retention and expansion incentives, and has access to local, state and federal grant funds.
-The Redevelopment Authority public finance team affords distinctive benefits including: flexibility, market knowledge, program pairings, economic inclusion, and leveraged resources.
+The public finance team at The Port can serve as the central point of contact, investigating and procuring local, state and federal business-retention and expansion incentives, and has access to local, state and federal grant funds.
+The Port public finance team affords distinctive benefits including: flexibility, market knowledge, program pairings, economic inclusion, and leveraged resources.
 As a quasi-public entity, we fill a needed role in funding transformative projects, and, at the same time, addressing all fiscal and public policy considerations.

 The evaluation and use of public finance tools in private sector projects should be evaluated on a case-by-case basis.
 However, the growing use of public finance tools in economic development projects has proven the need and benefit of utilizing these tools at the right time.
-We continue our outreach to regional municipalities, bankers, attorneys, developers and other COIs to introduce and educate about the financing tools available to the Redevelopment Authority, and to discuss how we can partner to help with development projects.
+We continue our outreach to regional municipalities, bankers, attorneys, developers and other COIs to introduce and educate about the financing tools available to The Port, and to discuss how we can partner to help with development projects.